-CVV in an ATM card is actually a combination of features used to establish a unique identity of the card owner so as to minimize fraudulent activities.
-CVV or Card Verification is also known by other abbreviations such as:
+CVV in ATM cards is an acronym for Card Verification Value which helps to minimize fraudulent activities.
+It is a combination of features that the card issuers use to establish the unique identity of the card owner.
+It is also known by other abbreviations such as:

 - CVV or CVV2 – Card Verification/Validation Value